Capetian dynasty

 The dynasty had a crucial role in the formation of the French state.
 From a power base initially confined to their own demesne, the Île-de-France, the Capetian kings slowly but steadily increased their power and influence until it grew to cover the entirety of their realm.
 For a detailed narration on the growth of French royal power, see Crown lands of France.
 Members of the dynasty were traditionally Catholic, and the early Capetians had an alliance with the Church.
 The French were also the most active participants in the Crusades, culminating in a series of five Crusader kings – Louis VII, Philip Augustus, Louis VIII, Louis IX, and Philip III.
 The Capetian alliance with the papacy suffered a severe blow after the disaster of the Aragonese Crusade.
 Philip III's son and successor, Philip IV, arrested Pope Boniface VIII and brought the papacy under French control.
-The later Valois, starting with Francis I, ignored religious differences and allied with the Ottoman sultan to counter the growing power of the Holy Roman Empire.
+The later Valois, starting with Francis I, ignored religious differences and allied with the Ottoman Empire to counter the growing power of the House of Habsburg.
 Henry IV was a Protestant at the time of his accession, but realized the necessity of conversion after four years of religious warfare.

 The Capetians generally enjoyed a harmonious family relationship.
 By tradition, younger sons and brothers of the king of France were given appanages for them to maintain their rank and to dissuade them from claiming the French crown itself.
 When Capetian cadets did aspire for kingship, their ambitions were directed not at the French throne, but at foreign thrones.
-As a result, the Capetians have reigned at different times in the kingdoms of Portugal, Sicily and Naples, Navarre, Hungary and Croatia, Poland, Spain and Sardinia, grand dukedoms of Lithuania and Luxembourg, and in Latin and Brazilian empires.
-In modern times, King Felipe VI of Spain is a member of this family, while Grand Duke Henri of Luxembourg is related to the family by agnatic kinship; both through the Bourbon branch of the dynasty.
+As a result, the Capetians have reigned at different times in the kingdoms of Portugal, Sicily and Naples, Navarre, Hungary and Croatia, Poland, Spain and Sardinia, grand dukedoms of Lithuania and Luxembourg, and in the Latin and Brazilian empires.
+In modern times, King Felipe VI of Spain is a member of this family, while Grand Duke Guillaume V of Luxembourg is related to the family by agnatic kinship; both through the Bourbon branch of the dynasty.
 Along with the House of Habsburg, arguably its greatest historic rival, it was one of the two oldest European royal dynasties.
 It was also one of the most powerful royal families in European history, having played a major role in its politics for much of its existence.
 According to Oxford University, 75% of all royal families in European history are related to the Capetian dynasty.